khabaznak/wikirace/README.md

 * Express.js
 * Docker

+# Setting up your local environment for testing the service
 You'll need to have docker installed in your computer in order to run it.
+Clone the repo and move to the directory where you placed the repo.

-# Docker command for  building:
+## Docker command for  building:
 docker build --no-cache -t wikirace .

-# Docker command for running:
+## Docker command for running:
 docker run -it --rm --name latest -p 8080:8080 -v ${PWD}/:/home/xpress/wikirace wikirace /bin/bash

 The ${PWD} variable used to map the volume here is different if you use docker for windows.
 So, please be mindful.